-The applicant is required to apply to the Commissioners of Irish Lights for sanction to establish the following marks: four posts, projecting two meters above sea level at highest astronomical tide, and with a top mark of a diagonal St. Andrews cross, painted yellow, and these should be erected at the four corners of the development.
+The applicant is required to apply to the Commissioners of Irish Lights for sanction to establish the following marks: four posts, projecting two meters above sea level at highest astronomical tide, and with a topmark of a diagonal St. Andrews cross, painted yellow, of the appropriate standard of construction, and these should be erected at the four outer corners of the development.